ByChanderZap/Express-MongoAPI-BoilerTemplate/README.md

 - Mongodb
 - Node 12+

-# What include? 🧨✨🎉
+# What does it include? 🧨✨🎉
-Include the most basic API project with node + express + mongodb.
-Things like a validation middleware, an error handler, automatic db connection, JWT base authentication etc.
+It ncludes the most basic API project using node + express + mongodb.
+Things like validation middleware, an error handler, automatic db connection, JWT base authentication etc.

 ## Contributing ✒️
 Pull requests are welcome!.
 And if you have an idea for a feature and dont have time to do this, feel free to open a issue!